AlexLechado1/market-intelligence-agent/README.md

 # Market Intelligence Agent

-An autonomous AI agent that generates McKinsey-grade market intelligence reports from a single natural language brief.
+An autonomous AI agent that generates Strategy&-grade market intelligence reports from a single natural language brief.
 It orchestrates 7 real-time data sources, synthesizes findings using Claude (Anthropic), and delivers a structured analysis in both Markdown and PowerPoint format.

 Built to demonstrate enterprise AI deployment patterns relevant to Deployment Strategist roles at AI-first companies.